 The walls and the ceiling are big surfaces and satin is more forgiving of little flaws and dips in the surface.
 It will protect the surfaces from mold and mildew.

 Now, sheen really looks its best on trim and moldings.
-If you use the same color in satin on the walls and ceiling and sheen on the moldings, there is a subtle, sophisticated difference.
-There’s a reminder!
+If you use the same color in satin on the walls and ceiling, and sheen on the moldings, there is a subtle, sophisticated difference.
 Don’t neglect the ceiling, especially if you have a small bathroom with no windows.
 You want as much reflective surface as possible and moisture hangs out on the ceiling, too, so you want it protected from mold and mildew.

 Sheen will highlight the architectural details of the molding and trim areas.
 Sheen finish is also washable.
 That’s important if you think about what you touch in the bathroom — it’s usually the trim around the door.
 Extra makeup, hand lotion, and little children’s sticky finger residue will all wash off nicely if you use sheen.

-Satin vs. sheen, both are acceptable for a bathroom, but there are subtle differences in reflectivity and washability.
+Satin and sheen are both acceptable for a bathroom, but there are subtle differences in reflectivity and washability.
 They can both be used in different areas of the same room for a sophisticated look.
 Sometimes cost might be what pushes you to one over the other or depth of color.
+But remember — no matter what you choose, be sure to use a moisture-resistant primer.

 - 4 timeless kitchen cabinet colors any homeowner will adore